wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-android/fme-android-flags.md

 ## ***Get Flag*** API

-This API connects the application to VWO’s feature management system to determine:
+This API connects the application to VWO’s feature experimentation system to determine:

 * Whether a feature should be active for a specific user.
 * What configuration or variation of the feature should be presented to that user.